flancian/garden/lightning talks.md

 ![[Pasted image 20210622190059.png]]

 [[conaw]] is next. "roam is not about note taking".
 The landing page said that, but it was a matter of saying what people could understand.
-Working on this since 2008, full time since 2013: "Roam has always been about building a platform for Collective Intelligence".
+Working on this since 2008, met Obama, full time since 2013: "Roam has always been about building a platform for Collective Intelligence".

 ![[Pasted image 20210622190553.png]]